-Staff finds that the proposal meets the guidelines of the Comprehensive Plan.
-The request generally meets the requirements of the Land Development Code, with the exception of the requested waivers.

-Staff finds that the requested waiver #1 is adequately justified and meets the standard of review.
-Staff finds that the requested waiver #2 is not adequately justified and does not meet the standards of review.
+Staff finds that with the addition of the new proposed binding elements, the proposal meets the guidelines of the Comprehensive Plan.
+The request generally meets the requirements of the Land Development Code, with the exception of the requested waiver.
+Staff finds that the requested waiver is not adequately justified and does not meet the standards of review.